The origin of jerky dislocation motion in high-entropy alloys: Results

+To confirm that the correlations shown here are no coincidence, we also compare \Fcrit and \(M\) against other descriptors derived from the per-atom GSF curves.
+These can be found in Supplementary Figs.~\ref{figS12} and \ref{figS13}.
+Here we show the atomic stable and unstable stacking fault energies to \Fp{}, plotting their distribution following Fig.~\ref{fig4}a and the resulting correlations akin to Figs.~\ref{fig4}c,d.
+This confirms that \Fp{} is by far the best descriptor for \Fcrit{} and \(M\).

-In summary, we find that the dislocation pinning points identified in the Cantor alloy could also be found in different binary and ternary alloys.
-The critical force required for a dislocation to move correlates with the amount of high strength pinning points identified from the atomistically resolved GSF curves.
-Similarly, a greater number of strong pinning sites leads to an overall reduced dislocation mobility.
+In summary, we show that the dislocation pinning points identified in the Cantor alloy could also be found in different binary and ternary alloys.
+The critical force required for a dislocation to move correlates with the density of high strength pinning points identified from the atomic scale resolved GSF curves.
+Similarly, a greater number of strong pinning sites leads to overall reduced dislocation mobility in all investigated samples, independent of the material system or interatomic potential used.
+Investigation of the chemical environment around each pinning point reveals Co at its center and an increase in Cr in its surrounding, however, no single structural motif responsible for dislocation pinning has been confirmed.
+Given that the interaction of Co and Cr atoms needs to be harnessed, direct adjacency seems to be preferable.